slopeslope/School_District_Analysis/README.md

 # School_District_Analysis
-In this dataset the District summary was only slight affected.
+In this dataset, the District summary was only slight affected.

 The average math score was not affected at all and the overall passing percentage went up by 1% percent in both categories.